wasdennnoch/AndroidN-ify/README.md

 Alternatively you can import the project to Android Studio and use it to translate.
 If you don't know how to create pull requests you can also send me the translated file.
 While translating **make sure to keep variables like `%1$s`**, otherwise I get build errors.

+### Builds

+If you always want to be up to date with the latest code changes: You can find automated builds here: https://ci.paphonb.xyz/jenkins/job/AndroidN-ify/.
+Note that they may be buggy or crash as they are built every time a commit gets pushed.

 ### Links